johanndiedrick/soniclab-binauralbeats/readme.md

 ## Instructions:

+During the workshop, we're going to work from a template project, where you can "fill in the blanks" as we we walk through building the application.
+The instructions below outline what we will be doing.

-Download/clone repo
+1) Download/clone repo

-Add CoreAudio Framework
+* Add CoreAudio Framework

-Create our SLAudioController Class
+2) Create our SLAudioController Class

-- Based on NSObject
+* Based on NSObject

-Import AudioUnit Headers
+3) Import AudioUnit Headers

-Two things we are responsible for setting up:
+* Two things we are responsible for setting up:

-1) How we render our sound (via sine waves)
+	a) How we render our sound (via sine waves)

-2) Describe and create out AudioUnit
+	b) Describe and create out AudioUnit

-Other things we will be doing:
+* Other things we will be doing:

-3) Creating a synthesizer class
+	c) Creating a synthesizer class

-4) Setting up a simple UI
+	d) Setting up a simple UI

 ### Order of tasks